sebastien/select.js/README.md

 `Selection.iterate(callback:Function(element, index)`

 :	Invokes the given callback for each element of the selection wrapped
-		in a selection object..
-Breaks if the callback returns false.
+		in a selection object.
+Breaks if the callback returns `false`.

 `Selection.is(selector)`